Keylime Interactive

 Identifying Gaps

-From our research findings, we identified and synthesized primary gaps and opportunities for ideation:
+Identified gaps and opportunities for ideation:

-Diverse learning styles (structured vs unstructured)
+Diverse learning styles

 Efficient knowledge building